-The characteristics that are presented in this manual should be the same as those characteristics that appear online.
+The characteristics that are described in the present document should be the same as those characteristics that appear online.
 In line with our policy of constant improvement, we may revise content over time to improve clarity and accuracy.
-If you see a difference between the manual and online information, use the online information as your reference.
+If you see a difference between the document and online information, use the online information as your reference.